astronomer/docs/learn/connections/dbt-cloud.md

 2. If you're using a dbt Developer account, follow the [dbt documentation](https://docs.getdbt.com/docs/dbt-cloud-apis/user-tokens#user-api-tokens) to copy the API token for your user account.
 To generate a token for a service account, see [Generating service account tokens](https://docs.getdbt.com/docs/dbt-cloud-apis/service-tokens#generating-service-account-tokens).

 3. To retrieve the Account ID of your dbt account, go to the settings page in dbt Cloud UI.
-Then, from the URL of the settings page, copy the account ID, which is an integer appearing after **Accounts**.
+Then, from the URL of the settings page, copy the account ID, which is an integer appearing after `accounts`.
 For example, in the URL `https://cloud.getdbt.com/settings/accounts/88348`, the account ID is `88348`.

 ## Create your connection